Demokratis-ch/demokratis-ch/README.md

 ### Content
 Want to help us out with content?
 We are most interested in contributions that
-* document the platform and its usage
+* document the platform and its usage;
-* add relevant organisations and initiatives
+* add relevant organisations and initiatives;
-* explain the consultation procedure in Switzerland and how to participate in it
+* explain the consultation procedure in Switzerland and how to participate in it.

 ### Contacts
 Are there organisations you care about that are not yet on the platform?
 Let us know and we'll reach out to them.
 The same goes for any other Swiss associations or initiatives that are working on similar topics!